 Our Glyoxal/Aminoethyl agarose beads are all crosslinked, so that you can autoclave them and re-use them multiple times.
 They are covalently bound to the agarose, giving them a qualitative advantage to resins activated by CNBr.
 They have a higher binding capacity, faster conjugation, more reproducibility and a longer shelf life than CNBr.
-You can find a comparison study of Human IgG binding between Glyoxal and CNBr agarose in the Additional Information of the products in the Glyoxal section or Aminoethyl section of our website.
+You can find a comparison study of Human IgG binding between Glyoxal and CNBr agarose in the Additional Information of the products in the Glyoxal section of our website.

 For another comparison of binding capacity, check out this chart